Why It’s Important To Eat Right For You (And How To Go About creating a personal nutrition plan)

 By Elly McGuinness

 Personal nutrition plans come in various forms, and one size definitely does not fit all.
-Some foods and food combinations will make me feel great, but will make you feel low on energy…and vice versa.
+Some foods and food combinations will make me feel great, but will leave you feeling low on energy… and vice versa.

-You need to acknowledge this and take action so that you are filling your body with foods that you respond well to.
+You need to acknowledge this and take action so you fill your body with foods you respond well to.
 Foods that aren’t right for you can hinder your weight loss efforts, among other things.
 Your body will respond negatively to these foods via symptoms such as pain and bloating after eating.

 This will make secondary functions, such as burning body fat, more difficult.
 The best personal nutrition plan is exactly that—personal.
 It should be all about YOU.